TheDevPiyush/WeatherWeb/README.md

 ## About Project

-This projects is coded by PiyushDev.
+This projects is coded by PiyushDev.<br/><br/>

-In this app, you can get basic weather details about the place you can search.
+WeatherWeb uses a API from RapidApi services in backend, to get weather details for the searched location. <br/>

 This is a React Js project, created from scratch.

 ### The App is Live here : https://weatherwebbyshadow.netlify.app/